Analysing Urban Neworks

 # 7 Bike Mechanics at Riis

-These seems like unsual stations to be outliers in a centrality index (bike mechanics??) and unlike the page rank index.
+These seems like unusual stations to be outliers in a centrality index (bike mechanics??) and unlike the page rank index.
 A closer look at the centrality using box plot reveals that these are outliers at the left end of the centrality distribution.

 There are hundreds of centrality measures out there.
-Be careful to pick and choose the right ones for your proiblem.
-To assist with this, you can use CINNA (Central Informative Nodes in Network Analysis) package for computing, analyzing and comparing centrality measures submitted to CRAN repository.
+Be careful to pick and choose the right ones for your problem.
+To assist with this, you can use CINNA

 library(CINNA)